Demand Driven Procurement and Supplier Integration Strategies

 Our product mix ranges from extreme high mix, low volume to low mix, medium volume.
 We selected Demand Driven Flow Technology (DDFT) as the foundation for Manufacturing and Supply Chain because of its flexibility in supporting the volatility of our product mix.
 It provides our teams with a common language for planning and staging material in the supply chain and within the factory.
 Our customers require agility and speed for delivery of quality products and our stakeholders require cash conservation with our inventory strategies.
 DDFT is our platform to achieve these requirements.

 The Procurement Challenge

 The role of procurement professionals will change from one of micromanagement of the entire procurement process to one of exception management.
-However, this will only be possible through adoption of Demand Driven strategies for procurement and supplier integration.
-Procurement and supply chain teams can then start to reduce supply chain operating costs, reduce inventory liabilities, both within the business as well as those across the entire supplier network while improving the reliability of supply performance.
+However, this will only be possible through the adoption of Demand Driven strategies for procurement and supplier integration.
+Procurement and supply chain teams can then start to reduce supply chain operating costs and reduce inventory liabilities, both within the business as well as across the entire supplier network while improving the reliability of supply performance.

 67% reduction in Lead Time and 41% reduction in Working Capital

 Advanced Energy Industries, Inc., is a high-tech manufacturer specializing in power conversion solutions utilized in thin-film plasma manufacturing and solar energy generation.
 This case study reviews the work that was completed on their Supply Chain and the improvements that they have achieved.

 High Impact’s industry-leading Demand Driven Procurement and Supplier Integration strategies will enable your organization to improve raw material availability while reducing inventory levels, off-balance sheet liabilities and the overall total cost of ownership, minimizing the risk of supply disruption, improving visibility and predictability of supply.